codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 `just` and it is only visible inside the function.

 The second note about the concept of `Scope` is that a function will always prefer to use its inner variables.
-In the following example, we'll create 2 variable with the same name `box`.
-One is outside the function and the another one is inside.

 `JS code:`
 <script src="https://gist.github.com/codenart/e6fb3d20885bc689f6dff7704a27daaf.js">